abigailforeman1/sei-project-3/README.md

 # General Assembly Project 3: Beehive

 ## Goal:
-Build a full-stack application that has a React front-end and uses an Express API to serve your data from a Mongo database.
-Also write automated tests for at least one RESTful resource on the back-end.
+Build a full-stack application with React and an Express API.

 ## Timeframe:
 8 days